fyr77/EnvyUpdate/README.md

 ## How to use

-Download the [latest release](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.exe) (or as a [.zip](https://github.com/fyr77/EnvyUpdate/releases/latest/download/EnvyUpdate.zip)) and run it.
+Download the [latest 2.x release](https://github.com/fyr77/EnvyUpdate/releases/tag/2.21) and run it.
 Windows SmartScreen Messages can be safely ignored.
 They only happen because this project is not digitally signed.

 The application itself does not update itself.
 If you notice any bugs or issues, be sure to check for a new version on GitHub!